luci-project/live.so/example/hello_world/README.md

 	make

-The program `run` will use the shared library to get the contents of the constant string `hello` and call the function `world` in a loop (30 times, with 1 second delay in between).
+The program `run` will use the shared library to get the contents of the constant string `hello` and call the function `world` in a loop (with 1 second delay in between).
-In addition, the program will do a `fork` after 13 seconds.
+An optional first parameter limits the number of loops, while a second parameter will specify the loop in which the program calls `fork` (with the child then waits 2 seconds after each loop).

-To test the update, either use the [Makefile](example/hello_world/Makefile) target `test`, which will exchange the shared library with a different version every 5 seconds
+To test the update, either use the [Makefile](example/hello_world/Makefile) target `test` for a one minute demonstration, which will exchange the shared library with a different version every 5 seconds and `fork` after 13 seconds

 	make test